Julie and I felt that the time has finally come to put out a list of the Top 10 Best New York Waterfalls.

-This tall and thin waterfall was said to be one of the tallest waterfalls east of the Mississippi.
+This tall and thin waterfall possessed one of the tallest drops east of the Mississippi.

-In addition to the hike, we were also able to get a nearly theater-like experience from an overlook taking in the whole context of the falls while also providing the potential for viewing the spectacle with Fall foliage colors.
+In addition to the hike, we also got a nearly theater-like experience from an overlook taking in the whole context of the falls.
+Meanwhile that “theater” also provided the potential for viewing the spectacle of Fall foliage colors together with the waterfall.

 Taking these things together, it made sense to us to include this falls on the list.

-But of all the glens that we saw, it seemed like Watkins Glen was the one that stood out the most to us, and the waterfalls were the main reason why as they were photogenic as well as impressive.
+But of all the glens that we saw, it seemed like Watkins Glen stood out the most to us.
+The waterfalls within definitely enhanced the magic of the gorge as they were both photogenic as well as impressive.

-Plus, it didn’t hurt that the gorge trail took us besides, behind, above, and beneath many of the waterfalls within the gorge, and the sheer number of them ensured that we were giddy with photo ops at almost every step of the way in the gorge.
+Plus, it didn’t hurt that the gorge trail took us besides, behind, above, and beneath many of these waterfalls.
+Indeed, the sheer number of them ensured that we remained giddy with photo ops at almost every step of the way in the gorge.

 Plus, we happened to see it surrounded by near peak Fall colors, which further added to our impression of this place.

-The only caveat was that we had to earn our view with a hike, and we had to resist the temptation to follow where others had lost their lives by trying to ledge walk to get up to the upper tier.
+The only caveat was that we had to earn our view with a hike.
+Plus, we had to resist the temptation to follow where others had lost their lives by trying to ledge walk to get up to the upper tier.

-Nevertheless, even from the base of the falls as you see in this photo, it was a sight to behold, and this falls certainly deserved a spot high up on this list.
+Nevertheless, even from the base of the falls as you see in this photo, it was a sight to behold.
+Thus, this falls certainly deserved a spot high up on this list.